MrRobinOfficial/Guide-UnrealEngine/README.md

 * `TEXT`: The `TEXT()` macro is used for specifying wide-character (UTF-16) encoding.
 This makes the string literal for being platform independent.
 Without this macro, you are using ANSI encoding (which can cause issue on other machines).

-* `INVTEXT`: The `INVTEXT()` macro is used to mark a string as non-localizable.
-It indicates that the text should not be translated and should remain constant across different languages.
+* `INVTEXT`: The `INVTEXT()` macro is calling FText::AsCultureInvariant(TEXT(InTextLiteral)) with InTextLiteral as parameter.
+Helpful creating culture invariant FText from the given string literal.

 * `LOCTEXT`: The `LOCTEXT()` macro is used to create `FText` literals specifically for localization.
 It takes a namespace and a key to identify the localized string.